Theater of Cruelty

 (THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 It is something that all people on earth relate to, care about and are blessed with.
 It is also something that no one escapes.
 It is one of the most personal topics between people.
-Sex.
+Gender.

 Gender means identity, destiny, strife, sexuality and power.
 These elements move as if in an interactive web.
 Over time, a main pattern has formed which has been given the term 'gender roles'.
 In industrialized society, structures were formed that favored men in matters such as finances, education, position, prestige.
 The right to vote was long reserved for men, which gave him political supremacy.